chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * content - a string to write to the file, overwrites existing content
 * backup - number of backups to keep, default is 5

+.notes the "content" parameter is useful to copy the content of one file to another as well, in an idempotent fashion.

 # cookbook_file